 Interview with Ceecee Jacobsen - Part 2

 Ceecee: This is a difficult question to answer.
 What were they supposed to do?
 It’s been so many years, I haven’t really thought about hormones for a very long time.
-But I do remember responding very well to them both mentally and physically.
+But I do remember responding very well to them, both mentally and physically.
+They helped align my internal sense of self with my body in a way that finally brought me some peace.

-Monika: Do you remember the first time when you saw a transgender woman on TV or met anyone transgender in person?
+Monika: Do you remember the first time you saw a transgender woman on TV, or the first time you met another transgender person in real life?
+I’m always curious about those early moments of recognition and what impact they leave on us.

 Ceecee: On TV was one of those awful old talk shows where trans people were treated like monsters.
 In person?
 It was in Scotland at a restaurant with my family.
-My sister had died that year so we went on a family holiday together to get away from everything.
-The waitress at this restaurant was trans and I remember how kind my parents were to her and how respectfully they spoke of her.
-She was young and they expressed admiration and hoped the world was kind to her.
-I thought “why can’t you think of me this way?"
+My sister had died that year, so we went on a family holiday together to get away from everything.
+The waitress at this restaurant was trans, and I remember how kind my parents were to her and how respectfully they spoke of her.
+She was young, and they expressed admiration and hoped the world was kind to her.
+I thought, “Why can’t you think of me this way?"
+That moment stuck with me, not just because of her presence, but because it revealed how differently my parents viewed someone else's transness compared to mine.

 "I think I’m pretty neutral on fashion.
 I have never